cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Block position may also be negative (see [Origin and dimensions calculation](#origin-and-dimensions-calculation)).

 Correctly positioning blocks, especially blocks larger than 1x1, can be a bit tricky.
-For more complex layout, it is easier to create the schematic in Mindustry, decompile to Schemacode definition and modify the resulting file.
+For more complex layouts, it is easier to create the schematic in Mindustry, decompile to Schemacode definition and modify the resulting file.

 ## Block orientation